SCENE 01 / NIGHT VISION FILMING

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Bangkok rental houses.
-Equipment selection depends on whether you're filming Asian elephants in Khao Yai or whale sharks in the Andaman Sea.
+Gear selection depends on whether you're filming Asian elephants in Khao Yai or whale sharks in the Andaman Sea.

 Can you film Thai wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing Asian elephants, clouded leopards, gaur, and hornbills across Khao Yai, Kaeng Krachan, Khao Sok, and Thap Lan national parks.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing Asian elephants, clouded leopards, gaur, and hornbills across Khao Yai, Kaeng Krachan, Khao Sok, and Thap Lan national parks.

 What's the difference between night vision looks?